 Write quality content

 Once you have a blog set up, it's time to write.
 This is the point in which most bloggers are enthusiastic at first about blogging with plans to blog every week or even more often.
 Reality soon sets in, however, and you may find yourself blogging less often.
 The best thing to do is decide on a realistic frequency for your blog posts, then set aside the required time to write.
-Make yourself an appointment to write if you need to.
+Make yourself an appointment to write if you need to or find a source for prewritten accounting and tax content that you can post on your blog.
 What you don't want to have happen is a reader becoming disenchanted with your blog because it's not updated.
 You'll lose the reader's confidence and loyalty.

 Add quality links